{/*

 Most importantly of all, web scraping helps marketers with their inbound marketing strategies.
 Inbound marketing is seen as something of a holy grail at the moment, as it’s seen as a far less intrusive and aggressive form of marketing.

-The challenge with inbound marketing is that it can’t happen in a vacuum; you can’t create blog posts or other website material on topics that you pull out of thin air and expect it to resonate with your customers.
+The challenge with inbound marketing is that it can’t happen in a vacuum; you can’t create blog posts or other website material on topics you pull out of thin air and expect it to resonate with your customers.

 How does web scraping do that?
 Five of the top reasons that marketers invest in web scraping all show clearly how effective it can be in gathering critical information about customers: